-The AW and WM SDAMs are intended to support field classification of streamflow duration at the reach scale in streams with defined channels (having a bed and banks) in the AW and WM regions.
-Use of the SDAMs may inform a range of activities where information on streamflow duration is useful, including jurisdictional determinations under the Clean Water Act; however, the classification resulting from use of an SDAM is not in itself a jurisdictional determination.
+The GP SDAM is intended to support field classification of streamflow duration at the reach scale in streams with defined channels (having a bed and banks) in the GP region.
+3.5 Assessment reach considerations discusses when more than one reach should be assessed to classify streamflow duration for a stream segment longer than the assessment reach.
+Use of the GP SDAM may inform a range of activities where information on streamflow duration is useful, including jurisdictional determinations under the Clean Water Act; however, the classification resulting from use of an SDAM is not in itself a jurisdictional determination.
 SDAMs are not mandatory for completing a Clean Water Act jurisdictional determination, nor are they intended to supersede more direct measures of streamflow duration (e.g., long-term records from stream gages).
-Other sources of information, such as aerial imagery, reach photographs, traditional ecological knowledge, and local expertise, can supplement the SDAMs when classifying streamflow duration (Fritz et al. 2020).
+Other sources of information, such as aerial imagery, reach photographs, traditional ecological knowledge, and local expertise, can supplement the GP SDAM when classifying streamflow duration (Fritz et al. 2020).

-Although the AW and WM SDAMs are intended for use in both natural and altered stream systems, some alterations may complicate the interpretation of field-measured indicators or potentially lead to incorrect conclusions.
+Although the GP SDAM is intended for use in both natural and altered stream systems, some alterations may complicate the interpretation of field-measured indicators or potentially lead to incorrect conclusions.
 For example, streams managed as flood control channels may undergo frequent maintenance to remove some or all vegetation in the channel and along the banks of the assessment reach.
 Although some biological indicators recover quickly from these disturbances, the results from assessments conducted shortly after such disturbances may be misleading.
 In addition, these types of channels may not display channel features that result from natural geomorphic processes, such as a typical riffle-pool sequence.

-1.3 Development of the AW and WM SDAMs
+1.3 Development of the GP SDAM PERENNIAL

 Figure 3.
-Locations of ephemeral, intermittent, and perennial stream reaches used to develop the AW and WM SDAMs.
+Locations of ephemeral, intermittent, and perennial stream reaches used to calibrate the GP SDAM.

-These methods resulted from a multi-year study conducted in 194 locations in the AW region and 201 locations in WM region following the process described in Fritz et al. (2020).
-Of these, data from 387 sites (or reaches) where flow class could be determined from direct hydrologic data were used to develop the SDAMs (Figure 3).
-Streamflow duration class was directly determined from continuous (hourly interval) data loggers deployed at 209 study reaches during the data collection period.
-Streamflow duration classes were determined at an additional 101 study reaches from U.S. Geological Survey (USGS) gages.
-Multiple sources of hydrologic data (e.g., non-USGS stream gage data, published studies, consultation with local experts) were used to classify the remaining reaches (80) for which data from continuous loggers were not available.
-Four AW reaches and one WM reach were rejected from the study because streamflow duration class could not be determined.
-Data from three reaches in the AW (one intermittent and two perennial) were also excluded because data collection was incomplete.
-Thus, 187 reaches in the AW and 200 in the WM were used to develop the SDAMs; reaches were distributed across flow duration classes as shown in Table 1.
+This method resulted from a multi-year study conducted in 287 locations across the Great Plains.
+Of these, data from 268 sites (or reaches) where flow class could be determined from direct hydrologic data were used to develop the GP SDAM (Figure 3).
+Of these 268 reaches, 72 were ephemeral, 103 were intermittent, and 93 were perennial.
+Streamflow duration class was directly determined from continuous (hourly interval) data loggers deployed at the study reaches (170) or from active U.S. Geological Survey (USGS) stream gages (28).
+Multiple sources of hydrologic data (e.g., inactive USGS stream gage data, published studies, consultation with local experts) were used to classify the remaining reaches (70), that did not have continuous data loggers deployed for this study.